 S.B.
 No. 512 is a legislative bill that aims to prohibit money transmission licensees from imposing monetary fines or penalties for violations of their terms of service agreements.
-The bill amends the heading of Subchapter G, Chapter 152 of the Finance Code to reflect this change, specifically removing the reference to "timely transmission, refunds, and disclosures by money transmission licensee" and replacing it with "general duties and restrictions."
-Additionally, the bill introduces a new section, 152.305, which explicitly states that a licensee cannot include provisions for monetary fines in their terms of service.
+The bill amends the heading of Subchapter G, Chapter 152 of the Finance Code to reflect this change, specifically inserting "GENERAL DUTIES AND RESTRICTIONS FOR MONEY TRANSMISSION LICENSEE" and removing the previous wording related to timely transmission, refunds, and disclosures.
+Additionally, the bill introduces a new section, 152.305, which explicitly states that a licensee cannot include provisions for monetary penalties in their terms of service agreements.
 However, it allows for the closure of a customer account due to violations, provided that the remaining balance is refunded to the customer.

 Statutes affected: